XTCDo/QuiXML/README.md

 ```

 ### Adding text
-Sometimes you have text that doesn't go inside any tags like `Input: <input type="text" name="inputval"/>`
+Sometimes you have text that doesn't go inside any tags like `Input: <input type="text" name="inputval"/>`.
+You can add text by typing `;t` followed by a space and then your text on a newline.

 **Example**